openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

     - 256-byte FIFO depth for each direction
     - Read and write flags to monitor FIFO status.
     - FIFO flush capability
-- I2C enable/disable control
+- I2C operations enable/disable control

 Block Architecture
 ------------------

-I2C slave contains i2c slave interface and APB slave interface.
+I2C slave contains I2C slave interface and APB slave interface.
 There are FIFOs and CSRs for handling communication with external I2C controllers.